-Local reuse and recycling sites now accept your unwanted or worn-out clothing and textiles:
+Clothes piling up?
+Local reuse and recycling sites will accept your unwanted or worn-out clothing and textiles:

-Find a location near you on RecycleWhere (click the link to "show all drop-off locations on a map"), or look for the participating partner window decal in San Francisco retailers, thrift stores, and nonprofits.
+Find a location near you by visiting RecycleWhere.org and clicking the link to "show all drop-off locations on a map," or look for the participating partner window decal in San Francisco retailers, thrift stores, and nonprofits.

 Most of the 39 million pounds of textiles we send to the waste stream each year can be reused or recycled into insulation material, flooring, packaging, or cushioning in stuffed toys, insoles, and bags.